mesosphere/universe/docs/tutorial/GetStarted.md

 ### Access requirements
 * Access to a running [DC/OS](https://dcos.io/docs/latest/overview/what-is-dcos/).
 * The Universe Server needs to be built and run in a location accessible by the DC/OS Cluster.
 There is no other way to test your package otherwise.
-* The marathon server needs to have access to the Docker Hub registry which has your universe server.
+* The Marathon server needs to have access to the Docker Hub registry which has your Universe server.
 In our guide, we use Docker Hub.

 ## Required nomenclature
 This guide assumes you are familiar with the basics of the concepts mentioned below.
 Advanced user can skip this section and jump to [Create a package](#create-a-package).
-If you are new to DC/OS, we recommend below reading along with the external links they provide.
+If you are new to DC/OS, we recommend reading this sections along with the external links provided.

 ### What is Universe ?